comsysto/jenkins-bell/README.md

 To deploy a new command you can add a text file with the ending '.command' in the ~/.jenkins-bell/commands folder.
 Each line of the file contains a module name or path to a module that should be used in the command.
-If a line starts with a exclamation mark the rest of the line is used as a name of a method that is called after all modules are deployed.
+If a line starts with a exclamation mark the rest of the line is used as a name of a method that is called after all modules are started.
-The order of the lines determine the order in which the modules are scanned for defined methods.
-And all lines that specify method names are called in the order in which they appear in the file.
+The order of the lines determine the order in which the modules are scanned for defined methods and the lines that specify method names are called in the order in which they appear in the file.

-For example the file which defines the configure command (configure.command)
+For example the file /Applications/JenkinsBell.app/Contents/commands/configure.command defines the configure command has the following content:

     !openConfigWindowAndExit
     ConfigModule